 11-4-1: PURPOSE:

-The purpose of the final plat is to require formal approval by the planning commission and town council before a subdivision plat is recorded in the office of the cache county recorder.
+The purpose of the final plat is to require formal approval by the Planning Commission and Town Council before a subdivision plat is recorded in the office of the Cache County Recorder.
 The final plat and all information and procedures relating thereto shall in all respects be in compliance with the provisions of this title.
 The final plat and construction plans submitted shall conform in all respects to those regulations and requirements specified during the preliminary plat process.
 Final plats may be submitted in phases, provided each phase can exist as a separate project capable of independently meeting all the requirements of this chapter.
 The separate development of said phases shall not be detrimental to the subdivision nor to the adjacent properties in the event the remainder of the project is not completed.
 (Ord.
 22-06, 8-16-2022)

 11-4-2: FILING DEADLINE, APPLICATION, AND FEES:

-Application for final plat approval shall be made by submitting a digital version of the proposed final plat together with construction plans, to the planning department within twelve (12) months after approval or conditional approval of the preliminary plat by the planning commission.
-This time period may be extended for up to six (6) months for good cause if the subdivider petitions the planning commission for an extension prior to the expiration date, however only one extension may be granted.
+Application for final plat approval shall be made by submitting a digital version of the proposed final plat together with construction plans, to the planning department within twelve (12) months after approval or conditional approval of the preliminary plat by the Planning Commission.
+This time period may be extended for up to six (6) months for good cause if the subdivider petitions the Planning Commission for an extension prior to the expiration date, however only one extension may be granted.
 At the time of application, the appropriate fee shall be paid in accordance with the current prevailing fee schedule.
 (Ord.
 22-06, 8-16-2022)

 11-4-3: PREPARATION AND REQUIRED INFORMATION:

-A. Preparation: The final plat must be prepared by a licensed land surveyor on a sheet of approved mylar with waterproof black ink.
+Preparation: The final plat must be prepared by a licensed land surveyor on a sheet of approved mylar with waterproof black ink.
 The top of the plat shall be either north or east, whichever best accommodates the drawing.
 The final plat shall be made to a scale large enough to clearly show all details, and in any case not smaller than one hundred feet (100') to the inch, and workmanship on the finished drawing shall be neat, clean cut and readable.

-B. Description And Delineation: The final plat shall show:
+Description And Delineation: The final plat shall show:

-1. The name of the subdivision, as approved by the Planning commission;
+The name of the subdivision, as approved by the Planning Commission;

-2. Accurate angular and linear dimensions for all lines, angles and curves used to describe boundaries, streets, alleys, easements, areas to be reserved for public use and other important features.
+Accurate angular and linear dimensions for all lines, angles and curves used to describe boundaries, streets, alleys, easements, areas to be reserved for public use and other important features.
 A boundary description of the subdivision shall also be provided;